the-daniel-rothig/eigencode/packages/react-substitute/Readme.md

 ### Don't overuse

-**react-replacer** essentially adds aspect-oriented programming to React: You can decorate your components by wrapping them in a `<Replacer>` which can alter component behaviour; and like aspect-oriented programming, it can lead to "magical" code that behaves differently to how it reads.
-It's important to use replacers in a way that supplement, rather than contradict, the behaviour described by the component code.
+**react-substitute** essentially adds aspect-oriented programming to React: You can decorate your components by wrapping them in a `<Substitute>` which can alter component behaviour; and like aspect-oriented programming, it can lead to "magical" code that behaves differently to how it reads.
+It's important to use substitutes in a way that supplement, rather than contradict, the behaviour described by the component code.

-A good rule of thumb is no avoid using **react-replacer** to implement the primary purpose of your component - it's best used for things the component would consider "side effects", such as:
+A good rule of thumb is no avoid using **react-substitute** to implement the primary purpose of your component - it's best used for things the component would consider "side effects", such as:

 - logging
 - analytics